ubc-library-rc/dryad2dataverse/docs/reference.md

 ## dryad2dataverse.constants
 <a name="dryad2dataverse.constants"></a>

 And by "constants", you should change these as required.
-it's possible that this is misnamed. . .

-This module contains the information that configures all the parameters required to transfer data from Dryad to Dataverse
+This module contains the information that configures all the parameters required to transfer data from Dryad to Dataverse.
+As 'constants' don't generally change, there's a non-zero chance that the name of this module will change.

 ### General variables
 <a name="General variables"></a>